pbrdmn/brd.mn/src/articles/mentors/index.md

 ## To be a Software Engineering is to be Continually learning

-I imagine for lot of people, a career in technology wasn’t something you began with a clear path mapped out.
+I imagine for lot of people, a career in software wasn’t something you began with a clear path mapped out.

-Many have started by programming a VCR or successfully connecting a printer and been told they’ll be a computer whiz.

-That was my experience, a natural affinity for computers and technology to study Computer Engineering.
-There was
+In my experience, a natural affinity for computers and technology led to learning about programming while at school and continued studying computer engineering at university.

-University courses for IT and software engineering teach how software works, how to run a waterfall project and maybe how to put a business case together, but have nothing to say on building a career roadmap for continued learning.
+University courses for IT and software engineering teach how to write code, how software works, maybe how to run a software project and possibly how to put together a business.
+But I found nothing there that would help be build a career roadmap beyond the point I had become an senior software engineer.

 ---

-## Many roles have had no mentorship
+## Aimless career

-In in the beginning of my career, I worked with several small companies.
+In in the beginning of my career, I worked as a web programmer with several small companies.
 There was often little thought put toward career development, mentorship, or any training beyond what was required to get the day to day work completed.

-It appeared to be an industry norm that the people building the web are responsible for their own self learning and keeping their skills up to date and relevant.
+This appeared to be an industry norm to me, that the people building the web are responsible for their own self learning and keeping their skills up to date and relevant.
+Myself and those I knew would spend time outside of work for learning and development activities.

-This tends to steer people toward learning new technical skills but possibly missing out on critical career development they might be looking for.
+This tended to steer people toward learning new technical skills, those that are commonly discussed and easy to demonstrate for job applications, but lead to missing out on critical career development knowledge or structured pathways for learning.

 ---